Prof. Marcantonio Spada

 Prior to his current academic appointment, he was Professor of Psychological Therapies in the School of Health and Social Care at London South Bank University and Consultant and Trust Lead in Cognitive Behaviour Therapy (CBT) for North East London NHS Foundation Trust.
 Before joining London South Bank University Professor Spada held Principal Lectureships in Psychology at the University of Roehampton and at London Metropolitan University.

 Professor Spada has made a significant contribution to the understanding of the metacognitive mechanisms underlying general vulnerability to addictive behaviours (alcohol use, gambling, nicotine use, and engagement with technology).
 In this area he has conducted seminal studies that have identified the key role played by metacognitions in the maintenance of such behaviours and has also defined and shaped the novel concept of ‘desire thinking’, a third form of perseverative thinking (beyond rumination and worry) which is linked to the persistence and escalation of craving.
 This body of work has led to the development of a novel clinical model which integrates knowledge on attention, perseverative thinking and metacognition into a single ‘architecture’ aimed at explaining the unfolding of addictive behaviour and the application of metacognitive focused techniques in its treatment.
+Both the British Psychological Society and the British Association for Behavioural and Cognitive Psychotherapies awarded Professor Spada a fellowship in recognition of his work.

 Professor Spada is now leading research on testing the efficacy of metacognitive focused therapy protocols for addictive behaviours.